Davonne007-TX/road-to-uxe/README.md

 # Road to UXE!

 Welcome to Road to UXE!
 This project is my journey focusing on deepening my skill set as a Frontend Web Developer.
-By building projects in React.js, while also expanding my knowledge of UI/UX design, and getting more exposure to React conepts.
+By building projects in React.js, while also expanding my knowledge of UI/UX design, and getting more exposure to React concepts.
 Coding user interfaces that focuses on user experience, usability, responsiveness and accessibility.

 Deployed Site: https://road-to-uxe.netlify.app/